the Creative Commons Attribution 4.0 License.

 As demonstrated below, the correct way to normalize the stresses in Eq.
 (8) is to divide them by the ice strength Pp, which leads to

-Defining σ1n=σ1/Pp and σ2n=σ2/Pp, we obtain
+Defining and , we obtain

 The divergence of the stress tensor (described in Sect.
-2), which is σ, is one of the terms of the sea ice momentum equation.
-The momentum equation is discretized in space and in time (see for example Lemieux et al.2012, for details).
-It is either solved implicitly with a Picard solver (e.g., Zhang and Hibler1997; Losch et al.2010) or with a Newton solver (e.g., Lemieux et al.2012; Losch et al.2014; Mehlmann and Richter2017) or it is solved explicitly with the EVP approach (Hunke2001) or using the modified EVP with pseudo-time stepping (e.g., Kimmritz et al.2015).
+2), which is ∇⋅σ, is one of the terms of the sea ice momentum equation.
+The momentum equation is discretized in space and in time (see for example Lemieux et al., 2012, for details).
+It is either solved implicitly with a Picard solver (e.g., Zhang and Hibler, 1997; Losch et al., 2010) or with a Newton solver (e.g., Lemieux et al., 2012; Losch et al., 2014; Mehlmann and Richter, 2017) or it is solved explicitly with the EVP approach (Hunke, 2001) or using the modified EVP with pseudo-time stepping (e.g., Kimmritz et al., 2015).

-The numerical simulations for this paper were conducted with the Picard solver of the McGill sea ice model (see Lemieux and Tremblay2009, for details).
+The numerical simulations for this paper were conducted with the Picard solver of the McGill sea ice model (see Lemieux and Tremblay, 2009, for details).
 The spatial resolution is 10 km and the time step is 30 min.
 All the experiments with the elliptical yield curve were done with the ice strength parameter P* set to 27.5×103 Nm−2 and e=2.
 The model was restarted on 1 January 2002 at 12:00 UTC from a long-term simulation.
 The states of stress were calculated from solutions obtained at the first time level (i.e., 12:30 UTC).
 We will discuss later how our conclusions apply to the other types of solvers.

 With a Picard solver, one has to solve a nonlinear system of equations that can be concisely written as A(u)u=b(u), where u is a vector that contains all the u and v velocity components on the grid, A is a sparse matrix and b is a vector that contains terms such as the atmospheric stress.
 It is important to mention that the elements of the matrix A depend on the viscous coefficients ζ and η and that the vector b contains the replacement pressure P. Implicit solvers such as Picard solve a series of linearized systems of equations in order to find the solution u of the nonlinear system of equations.
 This algorithm can be expressed as

-1. Start with an initial iterate u0
+1. Start with an initial iterate

-2. Solve A(uk-1)uk=b(uk-1) with a linear
+with a linear

 solver

-3. Stop if ||F(uk)||<γnl||F(u0)||
+3. Stop if

-where F(uk)=A(uk)uk-b(uk) is the residual at iteration k, the symbol |||| denotes the Euclidean norm and γnl<1 is the nonlinear convergence parameter.
+where is the residual at iteration k, the symbol denotes the Euclidean norm and γnl<1 is the nonlinear convergence parameter.
 The iterations of this loop are referred to as nonlinear iterations or as in Lemieux and Tremblay (2009) as outer loop iterations.
 The maximum number of iterations kmax is set here to a very high value (10 000).
 A “fully” converged solution for u is characterized by a very small residual (γnl needs to be set to a value ≪1).
 As the stresses are function of u, a “fully” converged velocity vector leads to states of stress that are either on (plastic) or inside (viscous) the yield curve.

 The steps for calculating and plotting the normalized stresses are given below.

-1. Solve the nonlinear system of equations for uku
+Solve the nonlinear system of equations for

-2. Calculate
+Calculate

-3. Calculate
+Calculate

-4. Plot the σ1n,σ2n using symbols such as circles
+using symbols such as circles

-5. Plot the normalized yield curve
+Plot the normalized yield curve

-as a reference,
+as a reference

 where the calculations in steps 2 and 3 should be done for all the ice-covered grid cells (here grid cells with a concentration larger than 0.5 are considered).
-The σij (step 2) and σ1n,σ2n (step 3) are calculated so that they are collocated at the tracer point of our model C-grid.
+The σij (step 2) and (step 3) are calculated so that they are collocated at the tracer point of our model C-grid.
 Step 2 should be omitted for the standard and modified EVP; the time-stepped stresses should be used directly for step 3.
-Note that normalized stresses can also be plotted using the stress invariants σI=σ1+σ2/2 and σII=σ1-σ2/2.
+Note that normalized stresses can also be plotted using the stress invariants and .

 Two mistakes need to be avoided in order to obtain similar results as in Fig. 1 and therefore to be able to evaluate the numerical convergence of the solution and physical consistency.

 First, one has to consider the way the nonlinear system of equations is solved.
 It is crucial to note that the σij in step 2 should be calculated from ζ, η and P, which are a function of the previous iterate uk−1, and the strain rates at the numerator from the latest iterate uk.
 Let us consider that one calculates the stresses only based on the latest iterate uk, i.e., the viscous coefficients ζ and η, and the replacement pressure are functions of uk instead of uk−1.
 Figure 2 shows the normalized states of stress that are obtained in this case after only two nonlinear iterations.
 One might conclude from this figure that the solution has converged as all the states of stress appear to be VP while we know this is not the case from Fig. 1a.
-This is important because a “true” converged solution exhibits better defined sea ice leads (and deformations; Lemieux and Tremblay2009), where large moisture–energy–salt fluxes are present between the sea ice, the ocean and the atmosphere.
+This is important because a “true” converged solution exhibits better defined sea ice leads (and deformations; Lemieux and Tremblay, 2009), where large moisture–energy–salt fluxes are present between the sea ice, the ocean and the atmosphere.

 This apparent numerical convergence of the solution is a consequence of the use of a rate-independent plastic rheology.
 This can be easily understood by considering a 1D VP example.
-Assuming that sea ice does not have tensile strength and that it exhibits a large convergent deformation, the 1D relation between the stress (σ) and the deformation (ϵ˙=ux) is given by
+Assuming that sea ice does not have tensile strength and that it exhibits a large convergent deformation, the 1D relation between the stress (σ) and the deformation () is given by

-where ζ=Pp2|ϵ˙| and P=Pp for a large plastic deformation.
+where and P=Pp for a large plastic deformation.

-which is equal to Pp only once the numerical solution has converged.
+which is equal to −Pp only once the numerical solution has converged.

-On the other hand, expressing both ζ and ϵ˙ as a function of uk leads to
+On the other hand, expressing both ζ and as a function of uk leads to

-which is always equal to Pp whatever the velocity field uk used.
+which is always equal to −Pp whatever the velocity field uk used.

 A second possible mistake would be to normalize the principal stresses in step 3 with the replacement pressure P instead of using Pp. Indeed, dividing Eq.
 (8) by P2, we get

-Defining σ1n=σ1/P and σ2n=σ2/P, we obtain
+Defining and , we obtain

 which is the equation of an ellipse with a size and a center that are fixed.
 Equation (15) is in fact the same equation as the one for the normalized yield curve (i.e., Eq.
-10 with Δ/Δ*=P/Pp=1).
+10 with ).
 Simulated stresses normalized by P indeed converge toward this fixed ellipse.
 This is shown in Fig. 3 for 2 (a), 10 (b) and the fully converged solution (c).
 The converged normalized states of stress do not exhibit a realistic solution as all the stresses appear to be plastic.

 The recommendations given above remain the same if another approach is used for limiting the viscous coefficients (see Eq.
 4).
 Numerical experiments with the approach of Kreyscher et al. (2000) or with the hyperbolic tangent of Lemieux and Tremblay (2009) allow one to draw the same conclusions (not shown).

-While it is not recommended to linearize the rheology term with the previous two iterates (as done by Lemieux and Tremblay2009), the stresses in step 2 (see beginning of Sect.
-5) should in this case be obtained from σij=2η(ul)ϵ˙ij(uk)+[ζ(ul)-η(ul)]ϵ˙kk(uk)δij-P(ul)δij/2 with ul=(uk-1+uk-2)/2.
+While it is not recommended to linearize the rheology term with the previous two iterates (as done by Lemieux and Tremblay, 2009), the stresses in step 2 (see beginning of Sect.
+5) should in this case be obtained from with .

 As demonstrated below, our recommendations also apply when using other yield curves in a VP framework.
-As an example, additional numerical experiments were conducted with a Mohr–Coulomb yield curve with compressive capping (Ip et al.1991).
+As an example, additional numerical experiments were conducted with a Mohr–Coulomb yield curve with compressive capping (Ip et al., 1991).
 This different constitutive law is obtained by expressing the viscous coefficients and the replacement pressure as

-where ϵ˙I=ϵ˙11+ϵ˙22 is the divergence, |ϵ˙I*|=max(|ϵ˙I|,dmin) with dmin a small deformation similar to Δmin, ϕ is the angle of friction, ϵ˙s*=max(ϵ˙s,smin) with ϵ˙s=ϵ˙11-ϵ˙2222+ϵ˙1221/2 the maximum shear strain rate and smin another small deformation, here set equal to dmin.
-In terms of the stress invariants, the Mohr–Coulomb failure criterion is simply written as σII=-σIsinϕ.
+where is the divergence, with dmin a small deformation similar to Δmin, ϕ is the angle of friction, with the maximum shear strain rate and smin another small deformation, here set equal to dmin.
+In terms of the stress invariants, the Mohr–Coulomb failure criterion is simply written as .
 This Mohr–Coulomb implementation assumes a pure shear flow rule.
-Divergence (larger than dmin) can only occur at the tip of the triangle and convergence when σI=-Pp.
+Divergence (larger than dmin) can only occur at the tip of the triangle and convergence when .

 It is observed that with this new rheology, the Picard solver really struggles to obtain a numerically converged solution.
-With P*=27.5×103 Nm−2, dmin=2×10-9 s−1 and sin ϕ=0.5 (i.e., ϕ=30), the solver does not converge.
+With Nm−2, s−1 and sin ϕ=0.5 (i.e., ), the solver does not converge.
 When calculating the normalized stresses the correct way (as in step 2 in Sect.
 5), there are states of stress outside the yield curve (not shown).
 However, similar to the results obtained with the elliptical yield curve (see Fig. 2), the normalized stresses (shown in Fig. 4 in stress invariant space) after two nonlinear iterations appear to have converged if only uk is used for calculating the σij.

-To obtain a fully converged solution (with γnl=1×10-8), P*, dmin and sin ϕ were respectively set to 5×102 Nm−2, 1×10-8 s−1 and 0.01.
+To obtain a fully converged solution (with ), P*, dmin and sin ϕ were respectively set to 5×102 Nm−2, s−1 and 0.01.
 Consistent with the results obtained with the ellipse, the converged stresses normalized by Pp are either on or inside the yield curve (not shown).
 Again, normalizing the converged stresses by the replacement pressure falsely indicates there are no stresses in the viscous regime (Fig. 5).
 Strangely, there are no states of stress on the long side of the triangle; all the states of stress appear to be at the tip and the short side of the triangle.
 This can be easily understood by using Eqs.
 (16) and (17) to calculate the normalized first stress invariant

 We have described how the normalized states of stress should be calculated and plotted in order to assess the numerical convergence and physical consistency of a VP solution.
 To do so, modelers should avoid two possible mistakes.